yecall/gyee/consensus/README.md

 # Consensus

+Tetris source code here is incomplete, just for demo and poc purpose!

-The core consensus package will be open sourced after finished
+The complete core consensus package will be open sourced after mainnet release.